shabin5785/Golang_notes/Go_4.md

 callee refer to the same dat a struc ture.
 As with other reference typ es, the zero value of a channel is nil.

+-Two channels of the same typ e may be compared using ==.
+The comparison is true if both are references to the same channel dat a struc ture.
+A channel may also be compared to nil.